Card: Place - Type: Buildings

 After its closure in 1992, the building was left in a state of complete abandonment until it was chosen as the location for the new National Museum of Italian Judaism and the Shoah - MEIS.
 The prison, a place defined by closure and segregation, thus transforms into a space dedicated to encounter and integration, the development, and dissemination of knowledge.

-In November 2007, the building and the adjacent area were handed over by the State Property Agency to the Ministry for Cultural Heritage and Activities.
+In November 2007, the building and the adjacent area were handed over by the Italian Public Property Agency to the Ministry for Cultural Heritage and Activities.
 Over the following year, the Emilia Romagna Regional Directorate, the Superintendence for Architectural and Landscape Heritage, and the Municipality of Ferrara established a working group.
 On one hand, it carried out the architectural recovery of the entrance building, and on the other, it focused on studying the complex and subsequently issued a call for the design of the new museum.

 The restoration of the entrance building concluded with its inauguration in December 2011.
 Since then, it has housed the offices of the National Museum of Italian Judaism and the Shoah Foundation, responsible for managing the museum's activities, and has been a venue for cultural events, exhibitions, and conferences.
-After announcing an international design competition in April 2010, which saw the participation of 52 projects and was won by Studio Arco in Bologna, and the approval of the Final Project at the Services Conference on December 17, 2012, the realization of the National Museum of Italian Judaism and the Shoah continues.
+After announcing an international design competition in April 2010, which saw the participation of 52 projects and was won by Studio Arco in Bologna, and the approval of the Final Project at the Services Conference on 17 December 2012, the realization of the National Museum of Italian Judaism and the Shoah continues.
 Currently, the ongoing construction work pertains to the central body of the building.

 Related Subjects